minio/docs/source/operations/troubleshooting.rst

    .. tab-item:: Console Airgapped

+      Use the steps below to register MinIO deployments that do not have direct Internet access.
-      You can register MinIO deployments for SUBNET even if they exists an airgap, firewall, or otherwise no direct Internet access.
+      For example, deployments that exist with an airgap, behind a firewall, or in other environments with no direct Internet access.
       From the Console:

       #.
 Go to your MinIO cluster's URL, then sign in
       #.
-Select the :guilabel:`Support` option
+Select the :guilabel:`Support` tab, then select :guilabel:`Health`
       #.
-Select :guilabel:`Register`
+Select :guilabel:`Register your Cluster`
       #.
-Select the :guilabel:`Offline Activation` link at the bottom of the screen
+Select the :guilabel:`Airgap` tab
       #.
-Copy the registration token for your cluster from item 1
+Copy the provided link, which includes a token value for the deployment
       #.
-Go to https://subnet.min.io/cluster/register and enter the registration token when prompted
+Paste the link into a web browser on a device with access to the Internet
       #.
-Copy the generated API key and paste it in item 3 of the **Offline Registration** window in the MinIO Console
+After successful registration, copy the provided API key
       #.
-Select :guilabel:`Register`
+In the MinIO Console, select the :guilabel:`API Key` tab
+      #.
+Paste the copied API key from SUBNET into the :guilabel:`API Key` field, then select :guilabel:`Register`

    .. tab-item:: Command Line